 Its efficiency is

-So the maximum possible efficiency is .
+so the maximum possible efficiency is .

 The work done per cycle is